Got Questions? We’ve Got Answers!

 Can I send my empty jars back to you?

-We can’t accept returned jars due to hygiene risks, but we encourage you to reuse your jars in creative ways at home – make your pantry plastic-free, use them as smoothie glasses, reusable coffee cups, flower vases, fill them with delicious bliss balls and give to your friends!
-And then of course if you put them in recycling they’ll get remade in new jars by NZ’s largest glass recycler.
+We can’t accept returned jars directly due to hygiene risks, but we encourage you to reuse your jars in creative ways at home – make your pantry plastic-free, use them as smoothie glasses, reusable coffee cups, flower vases, fill them with delicious bliss balls and give to your friends!
+And then of course if you put them in recycling they’ll get remade into new jars by NZ’s largest glass recycler.
+We are excited that the NZ government is working towards a nationwide glass return scheme and we have expressed our desire to be part of this as soon as it is ready to go ahead.

 Are your labels recyclable?